 Wadia and Danone –

-The Wadia’s Investment Company Kalabakan Investments and group Danone had two equal joint venture companies, Wadia and the United Kingdom registered (ABIL) Ltd both together held a 51 per cent stake in Britannia.
+The Wadia’s Investment Company Kalabakan Investments and group Danone had two equal joint venture companies, Wadia and the United Kingdom registered (ABIL) Ltd both together held a 51 percent stake in Britannia.
 The ABIH tranche was acquired in 1992, while the controlling stake held by Wadia BNS was acquired in 1995.
 In case of a deadlock between the partners, Danone was obliged to buy the Wadia BNS stake at fair market value.
 ABIH had a separate agreement signed in 1992 and was subjected to British law.

-Wadia wants to be Danone’s as a partner in the food and dairy products business and their JV being existence for over 13 years in India.
+Wadia wants to be Danone’s partner in the food and dairy products business and their JV being existence for over 13 years in India.
 Wadia group was permitted Danone Group for moving independently into the distribution of imported water bottles and Yogurt JV with Yakult.
-Under the 1995 JV agreement changed, Danone is prohibited from launching the food brand in India without the concern of the Wadia.
+Under the 1995 JV agreement changed, Danone is prohibited from launching the food brand in India without the concern of Wadia.
 In addition, the partner agreed that in the event of another partner wishing to sell its stake or in the future Danone group has a requirement to work with Wadia Group in their businesses in India, and gave Wadia group the first right of refusal.
 June 2006, Wadia claimed Danone had used the tiger brand to launch biscuits in Bangalore.

-In May 2007, Nusli Wadia told the Ministry of commerce and industry, Danone invested in a Bangalore-based bio-nutrition company, Avesthagen.
+In May 2007, Nusli Wadia told the Ministry of commerce and industry, that Danone invested in a Bangalore-based bio-nutrition company, Avesthagen.
 October 2006 in violation of the government press note 1, 2005, which required a foreign company to obtain the content of its India JV partner before pursuing business in the same area including JV, based on technical collaboration.
 Danone refused that press note 1, did not have a formed technology transfer agreement with Avesthagen, and that its 25 percent holding in Britannia’s was indirect.
-Wadia also filed a case in the Bombay high court for a breach of non – competition clause in that connection.
+Wadia also filed a case in the Bombay high court for a breach of non – the competition clause in that connection.

 The Wadia Group also, In September 2007, the foreign investment promotion brand of India rejected Danone’s claims, then Wadia enters into business in India alone.
-The long-running legal dispute between Wadia and Danone group, for control of Britannia industry Ltd., is drawing to a close with the two reaching settlement on the issue according to a notice issued by the Wadia group to the NSE.
-Danone agrees to sell its 25.48 percent stake in Britannia’s to Leila Lands, which is a Wadi group entity based in maturity, and quit this business.
+The long-running legal dispute between Wadia and Danone group, for control of Britannia Industry Ltd., is drawing to a close with the two reaching settlement on the issue according to a notice issued by the Wadia group to the NSE.
+Danone agrees to sell its 25.48 percent stake in Britannia to Leila Lands, which is a Wadi group entity based in maturity, and quit this business.
 The deal value was 175 million us dollars, with this buy out Wadia holds a major stake of 50.96 percent.

 Britannia Industries Investment highlights-